-Every day in the sanctuary of my office I listen to clients share their stories of overcoming and becoming.
+Every day in the sanctuary of my office, I listen to clients share their stories of overcoming and becoming.
 As a mental health professional, I have a supporting role in my clients' "movies."

-Considering the United States spends more on treating mental disorders than any other disease or medical condition, there's a tremendous opportunity to make a difference in countless lives.
+Considering that the United States spends more on treating mental disorders than any other disease or medical condition, there's a tremendous opportunity to make a difference in countless lives.

 As a psychologist, I'm engaged in the scientific study of the mind and human behavior.
-I rely on evidence-based practice in helping others—providing care that's supported by research.
-I have extensive training in psychological testing and in the diagnosis and treatment of mental disorders.
+I rely on evidence-based practice in helping others—providing care supported by research.
+I have extensive training in psychological testing and the diagnosis and treatment of mental disorders.

-There are subfields in psychology as well as other careers in the mental health field including psychiatry, social work, mental health counseling, and marriage and family therapy.
+There are subfields in psychology as well as other careers in the mental health field, including psychiatry, social work, mental health counseling, and marriage and family therapy.
 I encourage people to understand the fundamental differences.

-One of the many realizations I've had as a psychologist is the unlimited number of hats one can wear—And as you will see, I've tried on many.
+One of the many realizations I've had as a psychologist is the unlimited number of hats one can wear—And as you will see, I've tried many.